CodeReviewDAO/dxd_codereview/Reviews/74  - Developing DLN Social Smart Contract and DeFi Treasury Investment Policy/5 - General Rollout/README.md

 ## Contribution Policies

-_Confirm that the project contains a `CONTRIBUTING` and `SECURITY` policy, and optionally an associated `Code of Conduct` policy.
-Confirm that Pull Requests and Issues are enabled on the repository and that generally the Project is set up for public participation.
-Provide a `PASS`, `FAIL`, or `PASS With Notes` for the requirements below.
-In the case of `PASS With Notes`, make sure that the notes for improvement are clearly spelled out in this section._

-The project contains a CONTRIBUTING and SECURITY policy that links to a Code of Conduct policy.
+The project contains a CONTRIBUTING and SECURITY policy.
 Pull requests and Issues are enabled.

 Requirement | Finding
 ------------ | -------------
-OSS contribution best practices | PASS / FAIL / PASS with Notes
+OSS contribution best practices | PASS

 # Coding Standards

 ## General Observations

-_Provide any general observations about the project you want to add to your review.
-These can be subjective in nature as well, and do not contribute to your recommendation to pass or fail the submission._
+Source code is well-written and thought out.
+It is easily readable.
+General best coding practices are used throughout the project.

 # Final Conclusion

-_Summarize your final conclusion, and provide your motivation for your recommendation below.
-For example, you may say 'Reviewer recommends that this submission should fail code review, because it does not contain an OSI-approved open source license'_
+The milestone meets its acceptance criteria.
+Small performance improvements in the future of the project is expected and also suggested by the reviewer.
+All other aspects of the project is sufficiently provided for this review.
+The reviewer suggests the project to PASS with Notes.

 # Recommendation

-Recommendation | PASS / FAIL / PASS with Notes
+Recommendation | PASS with Notes
 ------------ | -------------